33abhiram/NY-311-Calls-Project/README.md

 # NY-311-Calls-in-R
 ** Please click on this website to view the final output of my code: https://33abhiram.github.io/NY-311-Calls-Project-using-R/

+## Project Goal
-This project was assigned to me as a Final Exam for my course Statistics for Informatics during my freshman year at the University of Texas at Austin, and I acknowledge that all the code was written by me in RStudio through hours of coding practice in class and detailed lecture notes.
+This project was assigned to me as a Final Exam for my course Statistics for Informatics during my freshman year at the University of Texas at Austin, and I acknowledge that all code was written by me in RStudio, using class notes and reliable documentation as reference.

-In this project, I use several packages in R to clean, filter and create reports on over 1 million rows of data about New York city's 311 calls, which is a dataset about resident complaints in New York City for years 2011 and 2012.
-My goal was to extract valuable insights from this data that could be turned into actionable hypotheses and aid current and future residents of New York city.
+In this project, I use several packages in R to clean, filter and create reports on over 1 million rows of data about New York city's 311 calls, which is a dataset that contains 311 line complaint data for years 2011 and 2012.
+The "311" number is a hotline that people can dial to connect with city representatives to report problems, seek assistance, or obtain information on a wide range of topics.
+My goal was to extract valuable insights and find trends in the data that could be turned into actionable hypotheses and aid current and future residents of New York city.

-Here is the data dictionary:
+## Data Dictionary
 CreatedDate - date the comlpaint was registered

 ClosedDate - date the complaint was terminated/resolved